StephanUllmann/game-of-life/README.md

 The component comes with several predefined patterns:

 - `random`: Randomly placed cells (default)
-- `acorn`: A small methuselah pattern that grows significantly
+- `acorn`: A small pattern that grows significantly
-- `long gun`: A pattern that produces gliders
+- `long gun`: A pattern that procreates across the canvas
 - `gospher glider gun`: The first known gun pattern, periodically creates gliders
 - `simkin glider gun`: Another type of glider gun
 - `pulsar`: A highly symmetric period 3 oscillator
 - `spaceship`: A pattern that moves across the grid
 - `long frame`: A large stable pattern
-- `WBS`: A complex pattern with interesting behavior
+- `WBS`: A long living pattern from letters
+- More to be added

 ## Examples